 1. Make this the day before you plan to serve it.
 Rinse the winter melon and pat dry.
 Remove the seeds and membrane, and then cut off any corners that stick up too high.
 Slash the flesh down the length of the melon into strips about 1 inch apart, cutting down all the way (but not through) the skin.
 Turn the melon 90 degrees and cut crosswise 1 inch apart.
 This will allow the melon to cook quickly and evenly, and also help the flesh easily absorb the seasonings.

 2. Place the melon on a rimmed, heatproof plate and sprinkle on the mushroom seasoning and rice wine.
-Steam the melon until the flesh is tender; to check, insert a chopstick in the center of the melon at the bottom of a cut—the chopstick should slide in easily.
+Steam the melon until the flesh is tender; to check, insert a chopstick in the center of the melon at the bottom of a cut—the chopstick should slide in easily, about 20 to 25 minutes.
 Remove the melon from the steamer and let it cool down a bit until you can handle it easily.

 3. When it has cooled down enough for you to handle it easily, put the melon flesh-side down in a container along with any liquid from the steamer.
 Taste it, while you’re at it, and add more mushroom seasoning and rice wine as needed.
 Pour in the ginger juice.
 Zest the lemon and sprinkle it in, as well as about a teaspoon of the lemon juice.
 Cover the container and refrigerate the melon overnight.